F3real/F3real.github.io/content/dll_injection.md

 New Project  -> Visual C++\Windows Desktop\Dynamic-Link Library(DLL)
 ~~~

-We can name project according to dll we want to create.
+We can name the project according to dll we want to create.
 For simple example we are just going to edit `dllmain.cpp` to:

 ~~~C